chainstacklabs/chainbench/docs/PROFILE.md

 ### Step 3: Add `get_block_by_number` task

 In a standard Locust test, `on_start` event will need to be used to fetch blockchain data before the test starts.
-But `EVMBenchUser` comes with `EVMTestData` class that handles this.
+But `EvmUser` comes with `EvmTestData` class that handles this.
 Basically, before each worker starts spawning users it fetches real blockchain data and stores it in memory, so it can be used for test data randomization.

-The `update` method of `EVMTestData` fetches the chain ID, and gets the block range from which to fetch test data based on the chain ID.
+When Locust "on_init" event occurs, `EvmTestData` fetches the chain ID, and gets the block range from which to fetch test data based on the chain ID.
-The block ranges are defined in the [`chainbench/test_data/evm.py`](../chainbench/test_data/evm.py) file for each supported protocol.
+The starting block is defined in the [`chainbench/test_data/evm.py`](../chainbench/test_data/evm.py) file for each supported protocol.
 After that, blockchain data such as block numbers, block hashes, transactions, transaction hashes and addresses are fetched from the blockchain node and stored in memory.

 ```python